TimTemi/flourish-portfolio.github.io/README.md

 ### Automated Music Genre Classification
 [Project Link](https://github.com/TimTemi/Automated-Music-Genre-Classification)

 Built a **Python** model to automate the classification of various musical genres from audio segments.
 This involved analyzing extensive datasets to pinpoint relevant features for classification and then employing machine learning techniques such as **multi-variable** linear regression to enhance genre prediction accuracy.
 The project culminated in a detailed presentation elucidating the methods, assumptions, and implications of the classification process.
-Python, along with TensorFlow and scikit-learn, was utilized for both application development and model implementation.
+Python, along with **TensorFlow and scikit-learn**, was utilized for both application development and model implementation.

 ![Music](/assets/img/music_class.png)